Sid2697/Blog_Sid/_posts/2019-11-03-Beam-search.markdown

 ![Beam search visualised](../../../../assets/images/Blog_2_fig_4.png)

 {: style="text-align:center"}
 *Fig.4 Beam Search Decoding visualised as a tree with "a", "b" and beam-width as 2.
-Solid lines show new beams and dashed lines shows merging of similar characters*
+Number in the bracket is the probability for that character, solid lines show new beams and dotted lines shows merging of similar characters*

 Here is an implementation for this algorithm: